We Stand in Solidarity with Black Lives Matter! We call for sustainable transformation in our communities!!

-On Life’s Terms: Mothers in Recovery will catalyze social change by stimulating a national dialogue on treatment vs. incarceration and the long term impact of breaking family ties.
+On Life’s Terms: Mothers in Recovery will catalyze social change by stimulating a national dialogue on gender responsive treatment vs. punitive laws and the long term impact of breaking family ties.
 Our intention for the film is to validate and inspire women and men in recovery, educate social service providers and the criminal justice system; and encourage policy makers and legislators to fund more family-centered substance use residential treatment programs.
 This timely film removes the mask of stigma and stereotype to reveal the humanity of these women, and promote recovery and hope for everyone.

 Differences in drug addiction for women and men